mastering-js/masteringjs.io/tutorials/lodash/remove-null-from-object.md

 ## Using Vanilla JavaScript

-You can use vanilla JavaScript to remove nulls from objects, however, it requires many function calls.
+You can use vanilla JavaScript to remove `null`s from objects, however, it requires many function calls.

 ```javascript
 const obj = {a: null, b: 'Hello', c: 3, d: undefined, e: null};